Beethoven and his contemporaries: Franz Liszt

-On 13 April 1823, the twelve-year-old Hungarian pianist Franz Liszt (1811–1886) performed in Vienna.
+On 13 April 1823, the eleven-year-old Hungarian pianist Franz Liszt (1811–1886) performed in Vienna.
 It was said that the 53-year-old Beethoven gave him a kiss – the so-called Weihekuss, or 'kiss of consecration' – for his marvellous playing.
 This is unlikely to be true, as Beethoven was profoundly deaf by this time.
 A more reasonable account of the Beethoven kiss event is reported in the reminiscences of the pianist Ilka Horovitz-Barnay:

 "The most memorable time I experienced with Liszt was when he told me of his meeting with Beethoven.
 'I was about eleven years old', he began, 'when my highly esteemed teacher Czerny introduced me to Beethoven.
 He had long before told him about me and had asked him to hear me play.
 But Beethoven had aversions against prodigies and for a long time refused to hear me.
 Finally though he was persuaded by my indefatigable teacher Czerny and said: "Then for God's sake – bring the little rascal".

 "'It was one morning about ten o'clock when we entered the two small rooms of the Schwarzspanierhaus, where Beethoven lived.
 I was somewhat embarrassed – but Czerny kindly encouraged me.
 Beethoven was sitting by the window at a long narrow table working.
 For a moment he looked at us with a serious face, said a couple of quick words to Czerny but turned silent as my dear teacher signaled to me to go to the piano.

 "'First I played a small piece of Ries [Ferdinand Ries, another pupil of Beethoven].
 When I had finished Beethoven asked if I could play a fugue by Bach.
 I chose the C minor fugue from The Well-Tempered Clavier.
 "Can you transpose this fugue?"
 Beethoven asked.

 "'Fortunately I could.
 After the finishing chord I looked up.
 Beethoven's deep glowing eyes rested upon me – but suddenly a light smile flew over his otherwise serious face.
 He approached me and stroked me several times over my head with affection.